 - Research, providing data and understanding of key factors in unemployment of disadvantaged groups.

 The integration and implementation of all these actions – jointly – is essential if the EU is to successfully tackle long-term unemployment strategy.

-In 2003, EASPD created a Standing Committee (SC) on Employment.
-The SC is a working group made-up of members and external service providers.
+The Member forum (MF) is a working group made-up of members and external service providers.
 Its main goal is to act as a source of information to EASPD on all matters with regards to employment.
 It also monitors developments at EU level regarding employment and disability and respond correspondingly.

 Around one third of the EASPD membership is providing job-related services or employment to people with disabilities.
 As such, employment and job opportunities are high on the agenda of service providers in Europe.

-While EASPD recognises that employment on the open labour market is the best option, it also acknowledges that many people with disabilities are in other labour schemes for reasons of culture, history, policy or degree of handicap.
-The standing committee covers all areas of employment and work opportunities.
+While EASPD recognises that employment on the open labour market is the best option, it also acknowledges that many people with disabilities are in other labour schemes for reasons of culture, history, policy or degree of disability.
+The MF covers all areas of employment and work opportunities.